arema-arega/inter-art/README.md

 - currentScreenSize (to Logo Component and to AudioVisualizer component)

-- currentScreenWidth (to AudioVisualizer component)The the changes of the audio input coming from the AudioUpload component and extracts the information to be sent as prop:
+- currentScreenWidth (to AudioVisualizer component)

+- The the changes of the audio input coming from the AudioUpload component and extracts the information to be sent as prop:

-- audio (Passed to the AudioVisualizerPage as {audiolink} and sent again as a prop to the Audiovisualizer component)
+- - audio (Passed to the AudioVisualizerPage as {audiolink} and sent again as a prop to the Audiovisualizer component)

-- info (Passed to the InforListPageused as {info} and sent again as a prop to the infolist component and the songlist component)
+- - info (Passed to the InforListPageused as {info} and sent again as a prop to the infolist component and the songlist component)

 ### Structure:
 constants (UseState & Eventhandelers)
 return:
-- <Logo>
+- Logo component
-- <header> (links)
+- header (links)
-- <main> (rutes)
+- main (rutes)